 Barred Owls do little or nothing to change an existing tree cavity or abandoned platform nest.
 They may add lichen, fresh green conifer sprigs, or feathers to a stick platform nest, and they may flatten or remove the top of an old squirrel nest.
 Cavities measure 10–13 inches wide and 14–21 inches deep (sometimes much deeper, with one cavity recorded as nearly 8 feet deep).

 Barred Owls roost on branches and in tree cavities during the day and hunt by night.
 Territorial all year round, they chase away intruders while hooting loudly.
 They are even more aggressive during nesting season (particularly the females), sometimes striking intruders with their feet.
 Pairs probably mate for life, raising one brood each year.
 Their nests are preyed upon by other large owls and hawks, as well as by weasels and raccoons.
 When humans interfere with a nest, the parent may flee, perform a noisy distraction display with quivering wings, or even attack.
 Other birds recognize Barred Owls as predators; small songbirds, crows, and woodpeckers may band together to mob them.
 Their most dangerous predator is the Great Horned Owl, which eats eggs, young birds, and occasionally adults.
 Back to top

-Barred Owls are fairly numerous and their populations increased 1.7 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population at 3 million, with 91 percent spending some time in the U.S., 7 percent in Canada, and 3 percent in Mexico.
-They rate 7 out of 20 on the Continental Concern Score and are not on the 2012 watch list.
+Barred Owls are fairly numerous, and their populations increased 1.1% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population at 3.5 million.
+The species rates 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Until the twentieth century, Barred Owls were residents of old, undisturbed forests in eastern North America.
 They were probably restricted from moving into northwestern boreal forests because of frequent forest fires.
 But fire suppression—along with tree planting in the Great Plains—allowed them to spread northward and westward during the past century.
-They eventually expanded south along the West Coast as far as northern California, where they began competing with Spotted Owls.
-Barred Owls have displaced these slightly smaller and less aggressive owls and started hybridizing with them, further threatening the already compromised Spotted Owl population.
-Barred Owls are forest birds.
-They tend to occur in older forests and they need large, dead trees for nest sites; these requirements make them sensitive to expansion of logging.
+They eventually expanded south along the West Coast as far as California, where they began competing with Spotted Owls.
+Barred Owls have displaced these slightly smaller and less aggressive owls and have been hybridizing with them, further threatening the already compromised Spotted Owl population.
+Barred Owls are forest birds and tend to occur in mature forests, because they need large, dead trees for nest sites.
+These requirements make them sensitive to logging expansion.
 For this reason, the Barred Owl is often used as an indicator species for managing old forests.Back to top